Vikram Thakor

-Career
+Vikram Thakor is an Indian actor.
+He has acted in more than 40 Gujarati films chiefly focused on rural audience, including several commercially successful films.

-Early life
+Personals

 Vikram Thakor is a native of Fatehpura village near Gandhinagar in Gujarat.
-Thakor started singing and playing flute on stage at age of ten with his father Melaji Thakor, a folk and kirtan singer.
+Thakor started singing and playing flute on stage aged ten with his father Melaji Thakor, a folk and kirtan singer.
 Initially reluctant to enter the film industry, he debuted in Ek Var Piyu Ne Malva Aavje (2006) which was a commercial hit.
 He starred in several Gujarati films chiefly targeted to rural audience.
-All eight of his films have been successful at the box office.
+All eight of his initial films were successful at the box office.